 In honor of the 50th anniversary of the Whitney Western Art Museum in 2008, artist Ted Waddell donated a large painting titled, Red Lodge Horses.
 Turns out it was also in honor of his 50-year painting career as well.

-Karen McWhorter, the curator of the Whitney, said the painting is an abstract depiction of horses in a snowy landscape.
+Karen McWhorter, the Scarlett Curator of Western American Art for the Whitney Western Art Museum, said the painting is an abstract depiction of horses in a snowy landscape.

 “But depending on whether you’re up close or far away, it really can range from looking like abstract mark making to very clearly figures defined against a landscape background,” said McWhorter.